 Before leaving Greek derivatives of “rock”, we have to mention the city of Petra, Jordan, which is on just about everyone’s list of “things to see before you die”. ”The rose-red city half as old as time“ is world-famous for its more than 2000-year-old buildings carved out of the red sandstone cliffs of the Jordanian desert.

 By the way, Jesus and his disciples not only spoke Aramaic and not Hebrew, the evidence indicates they didn’t even speak very good Aramaic.
-They were from Galilee, the northernmost province of Israel, and Galileans were notorious for their thick rural accent compared to the big-city types in Jerusalem — sort of like a West Virginia accent at Harvard.
+12Aug17 They were from Galilee, the northernmost province of Israel, and Galileans were notorious for their thick rural accent and vocabulary compared to the big-city types in Jerusalem who spoke “standard” Aramaic — sort of like a West Virginia accent at Harvard or a London East-Ender trying to make himself understood while making a speech in Parliament.
 In a crucial biblical incident (Peter’s denial that he was a follower of Jesus), he was given away by his strong Galilean accent, according to Matthew’s account.

 Chain, by the way, is the French version of Latin catena, with the same meaning.
-The only other relatives in English are catenary, the curve formed by a hanging cable, as in a suspension bridge, and concatenate, to link several items together.
+The only other relatives in English are catenary, the curve formed by a hanging cable, as in a suspension bridge, and concatenation, linking several items together.

 22Nov16 By the way, the correct pronunciation of the apostrophe punctuation mark is ap-os-TROFF, borrowed from French.
 It is a different word than the four-syllable Greek apostrophe (a-POS-tro-fee) which is a rhetorical device when a speaker or writer suddenly “turns away” and pointedly addresses some person or thing.
 Unfortunately, this distinction is limited to the small minority who (a) know French and Greek and English, and (b) give a damn, so the three-syllable pronunciation is seldom heard.
 (Examples of rhetorical apostrophe include asides like St. Paul’s “O Death, where is thy sting?” and Byron’s “Roll on, thou dark and deep blue Ocean -- roll!”.
 Another use is the theatrical device of having an actor “break the fourth wall” and directly address the audience.)